-CHALLENGES POSSIBLE SOLUTIONS CHALLENGES Ensuring long-term sustainability See Chapter 5 - Section 5.3, Chapter 6 - Section 6.1 and Section 6.2; see also Chapter 7 - Section 7.1 POSSIBLE SOLUTIONS Re-prioritise activities if funding and other capacities are constrained.
-Mexico: "One of the lessons learned is - keep a manageable structure (do not grow too much)."
+CHALLENGES POSSIBLE SOLUTIONS Ensuring long-term sustainability See Chapter 5 - Section 5.3, Chapter 6 - Section 6.1 and Section 6.2; see also Chapter 7 - Section 7.1 Mexico: "One of the lessons learned is - keep a manageable structure (do not grow too much)."
 South Africa: "The platform is funded by the national fiscus, however [] the operational budget is minimal and hence the platform is heavily dependent on internal donor funding and sponsorship."
 Build a team with skill sets that allow for acquiring new funding (e.g., project funding as part of NBP work) which can help to ensure more long-term employment of staff.
 If high staff turnover cannot be avoided, ensure institutional memory by monitoring and evaluation processes which document activities, outcomes and lessons learned.
 Secure a mandate which includes a strategic role not yet covered by other organisations within the science-policy-practice landscape (e.g., coordinating a network or process related to national and international commitments).
 Maintain a certain level of non-overlapping mutual dependency and complementary skill sets between the organisations involved.
-Build partnerships with stakeholders with whom you can share resources (expertise, funding, capital litems, etc.) Mexico: "Woold hosting biological collections.
-(It is expensive).
-Instead seek for free or low-cost alternatives (virtual or borrowed spaces with support from our partners in academia)."
-Build strong relationships with and secure mandates from stakeholders with an interest in maintaining the platform (e.g., science foundations or societies, National Focal Points of interational Ireation, nationing on related togics, ministires, etc.) Buradi strong credibility, relevance and legitimacy of the NBP.
+Build partnerships with stakeholders with whom you can share resources (expertise, funding, capital items, etc.) Mexico: "Avoid hosting biological collections (it is expensive).
+Instead seek for partners to host them (academies, museums, herbaria) and share them through the NBP."
+Mexico: "Whenever unforeseen activities need to be carried out, we seek for free or low-cost alternatives (virtual or horrowed spaces with support from our partners in academia)."
+Build strong relationships with and secure mandates from stakeholders with an interest in maintaining the platform (e.g., science foundations or societies, National Focal Polinto of international treaties, national committees working on related topics, ministies, etc.) Braxil: "Since 2015, we had good contacts within various levels of the ministries, from technical staff to directors to ministers.
+But with the recent changes in government, there has been no contact to decision-makers at any level and with any ministry; science is not on the agenda.
+To manage this situation, we are continu